Nemocas/AbstractAlgebra.jl/docs/src/matrix.md

 ## (Weak) Popov form

-Nemo provdes algorithms for computing the (weak) Popov of a matrix with entries in a univariate polynomial ring over a field.
+Nemo provides algorithms for computing the (weak) Popov of a matrix with entries in a univariate polynomial ring over a field.

 ```@docs